axarriola/vmware-ansible-terraform/README.md

 Prior to executing terraform, the necessary terraform variable files need to be created from the ansible inventory file.

-**Inputs:** ansible inventory (ansible_inventory.yml) **Outputs:** terraform variable files in json (inventory.tfvars.json and inventory_vars.tfvars.json)
+* **Inputs:** ansible inventory (ansible_inventory.yml)
+* **Outputs:**
   * inventory.tfvars.json is created by converting the ansible inventory from yaml to json using `ansible-inventory ansible_inventory.yml --list`.
   * inventory_vars.tfvars.json is created by executing `python create_vars_json.py ansible_inventory.yml` to extract the datastore names, portgroup names and VM template names that will need to be imported by terraform as data sources.

 Examples of both output files were added in this repository as inventory.tfvars.json.example and inventory_vars.tfvars.json.example.
 Both can be safely deleted, as they are created dynamically (as explained above).